SrabanMondal/AI_Image_Search/README.md

 [![Python](https://img.shields.io/badge/Python-3.10-blue.svg)](https://www.python.org)

-A **production-grade image search engine** powered by state-of-the-art AI models (CLIP, BLIP, and a local LLM) for text- and image-based queries.
+A **production-grade image search engine** powered by state-of-the-art AI models (CLIP, BLIP, and Gemini) for text- and image-based queries.
 This application enables users to search for images using natural language, uploaded images, or both, with iterative refinement via feedback or image selection.
 Built with a modular architecture, it